Amrutha1101/ClipboardLandingPage/README.md

 This is a Clipboard landing page which is created for practice.
-Tech stacks used are HTML%, CSS3.
+Tech stacks used are HTML5, CSS3.
 The page is made responsive.

-#### Learning while doing
+## Learning while doing